AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/guided-landing-pages/add-a-form-to-a-guided-landing-page.md

 1. You have three options when choosing your follow-up page:

-    * Landing Page&nbsp;- pick a Marketo landing page
+    * Landing Page - pick a Marketo landing page
-    * External URL&nbsp;- pick any URL you want
+    * External URL - pick any URL you want
-    * Form Defined&nbsp;- use the settings defined at the form level
+    * Form Defined - use the settings defined at the form level

    >[!NOTE]
    >